Lean UX Principles to Keep Your Users Happy

 The goal of lean development is to cut any element in the product development cycle that is not strictly necessary.

-This minimalistic approach removes unneeded steps, stripping a bloated processes to its core, essential parts.
+This minimalistic approach removes unneeded steps, stripping bloated processes to their core, essential parts.
 Companies use the popular practice to push a product to market quickly, using limited resources.

 What is Lean UX?

 Lean UX is a subcategory of the lean method.
 It employs a set of principles that guide design teams to create better UX solutions for their users.

 A design team that uses lean UX will start with a problem.
 Using this problem they will brainstorm solutions and test thoroughly.

 The key here is agility — rapid cycles that provide feedback on what is working and what isn’t.

 A differentiating point of lean UX is the heightened focused on the end-user experience.
 Rather than becoming sidetracked by deliverables common in traditional UX design process, lean designers sacrifice documentation for collaboration.

 This approach was created for small teams rubbing shoulders in a shared space.
 That being said, there is no reason enterprise companies cannot also reap the benefits of lean UX.

 Even when designers are spread out geographically, lean processes can still be applied to make the workflow more flexible and dynamic.

 It’s important to note, lean UX is not an end-all book of rules.
 When implementing these principles, some is always better than none.